 Nothing starts off the day in the right way, like a good breakfast.
 In France, these breakfast recipes are light, simple, yet delicious so that you’ll never skip this meal again.

-With its name literally translates to “Mister Crunchy,” croque monsieur is an iconic breakfast staple made in French fashion.
+With its name literally translates to “Mister Crunchy,” croque monsieur is an iconic breakfast staple made in French cuisine.
 Essentially, it’s a ham and cheese sandwich with a simple béchamel sauce oozing between two slices of bread.

 Carving Croque Monsieur for dinner?
 Well, you’re in luck, Croque Monsieur is also a breakfast dish you can serve for dinner.
 Serve it with a glass of wine, and you’ll have the perfect dinner meal to sate your appetite.